elasticpath/textlint-rule-no-dead-relative-link/README.md

 ### resolve-as-markdown

-This option takes an array of file extension values and treats files with those extension as if they are markdown files.
+This option takes an array of file extension values and treats files with those extensions as if they are markdown files.

 For e.g. With the following configuration
 ```json